cs-4241-2023/shortstack/README.md

 - **Tech Achievement 2**: Using fetch request API, users are able to add/delete data on the server

+- **Tech Achievement 3**: Using fetch request API, users are able to edit/modify data on the server

-- **Tech Achievement 2**:
+- **Tech Achievement 4**: Priority field derived from due date using daysBetween function.

-// Use PUT to update data entries
-// Update derived field to make it more unique

 ### Design/Evaluation Achievements

-- **Design Achievement 1**:
+- **Design Achievement 1**: Used a table to store the task data entries

+- **Design Achievement 2**: Used grid display to format the inputs in the form

+- **Design Achievement 3**: Used the Source Code Pro font from Google Fonts.

+- **Design Achievement 4**: When editing a data entry, the "submit task" button is changed to "edit task" and the input elements are filled in with the edited task values.